 Around 20 km northwest of Jönköping you will find Habo Church, a unique wooden church.

 Gränna is a picturesque but well frequented little town in the summer (candy canes!).
 As well as the two panoramic viewpoints, Gyllene Uttern and Brahehus, it is situated northeast of Jönköping and directly by Lake Vättern.

 Hotels in Jönköping

-Holiday homes and cottages by Lake Vättern
+Holiday homes by Lake Vättern

-You can book your holiday home/cottage here: Holiday homes by Lake Vättern
+Book now: Holiday homes by Lake Vättern

 Taberg south of Jönköping